What is social prescribing?

 Increasingly social prescribing initiatives involve garden, woodland, library, museum or arts environments.
 Oxford University and its world-class gardens, libraries and museums are thus uniquely positioned to play a key role in driving the social prescribing initiative forward.

-Members of the Gardens, Libraries and Museums (GLAM) team at the University of Oxford are working with colleagues from the Centre for Evidence Based Medicine (CEBM) and Kellogg College to explore ways in which these settings can contribute to people’s health and well-being.
+Members of the Gardens, Libraries and Museums team are working with colleagues from the University's Centre for Evidence-Based Medicine (CEBM) and Kellogg College to explore ways in which these settings can contribute to people’s health and wellbeing.
 For more information, go to CEBM’s Social Prescribing website.

 GLAM already has a well-established portfolio of health and social wellbeing public initiatives, working with groups ranging from older people to refugees and asylum seekers to people on the autism spectrum.
-Find out more by exploring a selection of the wide-ranging Case Studies at the University’s gardens, libraries and museums.
+Find out more by exploring a selection of our case studies.

 Of fundamental importance is that there is already buy-in from other University divisions including Medical Sciences and Humanities, and external stakeholders including Oxford City Council and OxFed, the Oxford Federation for General Practice and Primary Care.
 Furthermore, the uniqueness of GLAM in connecting Oxford’s gardens, libraries and museums means that the infrastructures are already in place to work across the six institutions.

-- To establish an inter-disciplinary Centre for Wellbeing and Social Prescribing;
+- To establish an inter-disciplinary Social Prescribing Research Network;

 - To establish an evidence-base to cultural referrals so the science behind social prescribing is generalizable and be rolled out with sustainable financial support;